aerogear/graphback/docs/concepts.md

 }
 ```

-Graphback provides a set of the GraphQL directives that allow providing hints for the generation process to customize output source code.
+Graphback provides a set of the GraphQL annotations that allow providing hints for the generation process to customize output source code.
 Based on provided model Graphback will generate a set of queries, mutations, and subscriptions together with resolvers that will by default connect with a database of your choice.

 Input model can contain custom queries and mutations that can be implemented manually by developers at a later stage.